mikeevstropov/vuex-loopback/README.md

 ### Update persisted document.

-Before update a database, we need to modify the data of `tempItem`.
+Before update a database, we need to modify the data of `tempItem` which was fetched in the previous step.

 ```javascript
 const {tempItem} = store